yeojunh/TypingApplication/README.md

 - As a user, I want to be able to view my typing speed and accuracy
 - As a user, I want to be able to select which area I want to focus on (regular, short phrases, punctuation-focused, number-focused)
-- As a user, I want to be able to add my current typing run to my record of typing results, and any upcoming runs
+- As a user, I want to be able to add my current typing run to my history of typing results, and any upcoming runs
 - As a user, I want to be able to view a list of previous typing results with their respective typing speed and accuracy, and the overall typing speed and accuracy
 - As a user, I want to be able to save my typing history to file